pulumi/docs/content/blog/hosting-a-static-website-on-azure-with-pulumi/index.md

 ---
 title: "Hosting a Static Website on Azure with Pulumi"
-authors: ["mikhail-shilkov"]
-tags: ["Azure"]
 date: "2019-06-27"
 meta_desc: "Static websites are back in the mainstream these days.
-Website generators like Jekyll, Hugo, or Gatsby, make it fairly easy to combine templates and markdown pages to produce static HTML files.
-Static assets are the simplest thing to serve and cache, so the whole setup ends up being fast and cost-efficient."
+See how easy it is to set up a static website on Azure with Pulumi."
 meta_image: "feature.jpg"
+authors: ["mikhail-shilkov"]
+tags: ["Azure"]
 ---

 Static websites are back in the mainstream these days.
 Website